Deprecated

 These rules enforce the message name of RPC request/responses, and that all request/responses are unique.

 One of the single most important rules to enforce in modern Protobuf development is to have a unique request and response message for every RPC.
-Separate RPCs should not have their request and response parameters controlled by the same Protobuf message, and if you share a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change.
+Separate RPCs shouldn't have their request and response parameters controlled by the same Protobuf message, and if you share a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change.
 Even in straightforward cases, best practice is to always have a wrapper message for your RPC request and response types.
 Buf enforces this with these three rules by verifying that:

 • All request and response messages are unique across your Protobuf schema.